 Tracking links in Eloqua is something of a touchy subject.
 Many users either blindly track all links or none at all.
-I have found even veteran users are apt to click “Track all” and move on with their day.
-With this guide, you won’t have to rely on that nasty checkbox ever again!
+Luckily, Eloqua 10 tracking is a massive improvement from what Eloqua 9 offered!
+I have found even veteran users are apt to click "Track all" and move on with their day.
+With this guide, you won't have to rely on that nasty checkbox ever again!

 Properly tracked links can help guide your marketing strategy by giving insight into Contact behavior.
 This is true for both email and landing page interactions.
 Link tracking helps answer the following questions: What pieces of content are the most compelling?
 What concepts and products are Contacts most interested in?

 Three Simple Questions for Link Tracking

 1. An Eloqua Landing Page or hosted on your website (that includes Eloqua tracking scripts)?

 2. To a third party website?

 3. To an asset like a PDF?

 If you answered yes to #1, then there is no need to track that link!
 However, if you answered yes to either 2 or 3 then go ahead and check "track".

 Eloqua-hosted pages are automatically tracked.
 If you've properly deployed Eloqua tracking scripts to your website they will be tracked there as well.
 The trouble with checking "Track all" is that it will result in double-reporting clickthroughs to these pages if you explicitly track them!